minetest-mods-camp/sandwiches/README.txt

 including vegetarian, nutella and many more.
 There are also some other related food like jam and a sweet bread pudding, made from sandwiches crumbs.
+You can now have PB&J sandwich!

 Developed and tested on Minetest 0.4.16

-Current version: v 1.3 made moretrees optional v 1.2 - replaced meat with craftable ham v 1.1 - fixed some on_use values v 1.0 - the very first release;
+Current version: Current version: v 1.5 added ethereal compatibility and lots of sandwiches v 1.4 - peanut crop and bacon added v 1.3 - made moretrees optional v 1.2 - replaced meat with craftable ham v 1.1 - fixed some on_use values v 1.0 - the very first release;